jitsi/jitsi-videobridge/doc/sfu.md

 perspective, there is only one receiver (the JVB) with a presumably good down-link.
-The JVB, in its turn, _estimates_ the available down-link of a particular receiver(or, symmetrically, its available up-link bandwidth towards a particular receiver) and it _distributes_ it among the several video _tracks_ [[MCS], section 4.3] that the several senders of a group-call are sharing.
+The JVB, in its turn, _estimates_ the available down-link of a particular receiver(or, symmetrically, its available up-link bandwidth towards a particular receiver) and it _distributes_ it among the several video _sources_ [[MCS], section 4.3] that the several senders of a group-call are sharing.

-Due to different video tracks having different bitrate allocations depending on the video track receiver, each video track is _projected_ [[RFC7667], Section-3.7] differently onto each receiver.
-In the simplest case possible where a video track is offered in a single _encoding_ [[WEBRTC], section 5.2] the JVB makes use of last-n [[LASTN]] where it either forwards the video track, if there is enough bandwidth, or otherwise drops it.
-When a track is offered in multiple encodings, senders are sending multiple _bitstreams_ (multistream) of the same video source (using either with simulcast [[SIMULCAST]] or scalable video coding [[SVC]]) and the JVB decides which bitstream to send to which receiver.
+Due to different video sources having different bitrate allocations depending on the video source receiver, each video source is _projected_ [[RFC7667], Section-3.7] differently onto each receiver.
+In the simplest case possible where a video source is offered in a single _encoding_ [[WEBRTC], section 5.2] the JVB makes use of last-n [[LASTN]] where it either forwards the video source, if there is enough bandwidth, or otherwise drops it.
+When a source is offered in multiple encodings, senders are sending multiple _bitstreams_ (multistream) of the same video source (using either with simulcast [[SIMULCAST]] or scalable video coding [[SVC]]) and the JVB decides which bitstream to send to which receiver.
 An